-An innovative, first-year college program, Foundation Year supports City of Boston students as they develop the skills to be successful in their entire Northeastern experience.
+An innovative, first-year college program, Foundation Year supports City of Boston students as they develop the skills to be successful in their entire Northeastern University experience.
 Launched in 2009, Foundation Year is designed for recent City of Boston high school graduates and GED/HiSET completers who desire and would benefit from a more structured learning environment during their first year of college.
-Featuring rigorous academics, extensive support services, real-world experience, and the privileges that come with being a Northeastern University student, Foundation Year brings together the right resources for each student—maximizing the potential for success.
+Featuring rigorous academics, extensive support services, real-world experience, and the privileges that come with being a Northeastern student, Foundation Year brings together the right resources for each student—maximizing the potential for success.

-Upon graduation, students are eligible to:
+Upon completion, students are eligible to:

 - Transfer to another college at Northeastern if progression standards are met

 - Continue at Northeastern's College of Professional Studies in a bachelor’s completion program

 To be considered for Foundation Year, students must be: